bzamith/ID_Agile-HH/README.md

 The patient types what he is feeling on our app (e.g. "My chests hurts" or "I have a knee pain when i walk a lot") and then via Natural Language Processing the syntoms are classified into a medical specialty (e.g. "Orthopedist" or "Gastroenterologist").
 The app also gathers information such as patients location.
 The classification will be compared to a database of hospitals and the closest one that has physicians from that specialty will be indicated.

 If the patient decides to go to that hospital, a QR code is generated.
-The hospital receives an alert on its integrated system and when the patient arrives it can only scan the QR code and will be directed to the correct wing.
+The hospital receives an alert on its integrated system and when the patient arrives it simply scans the QR code and he/she will be directed to the correct hospitals wing.

 ## Prototype
 The screens below are prototypes of our solution